John Button (racing driver): Death

 Button died at the age of 70 at his home in the south of France from a suspected head injury on 12 January 2014, although the exact circumstances are not fully established.
 He had been out for dinner with Richard Goddard (Button's manager), and stopped for a nightcap at the bar, La Rascasse.
 At some point Button left the bar on his own, and it wasn't until evening the next day when Goddard became concerned at repeated missed calls, that he decided to check on Button at his home.
 Upon arriving, Goddard found the keys in the gate to the house.
 Letting himself in, Goddard found Button's body on the steps leading up to the house.

 The most likely sequence of events is that at some point between leaving the bar and his car, Button had fallen and hit his head.
 He had then arrived home, and locked himself out of the house when the gate had shut behind him with his keys still outside.
 Unable to gain entry to the house as the gate could only be buzzed open from within the house, it is thought that whilst attempting to gain entry he had slipped and fallen again, hitting his head a second time, this time fatally.

-In memory of the late John Button, the organisers of the Retro Rallycross Challenge in 2015 created the so-called John Button Memorial Trophy, which is the annual award presented to the Retro Rallycross Driver of the year.
+In memory of the late John Button, the organisers of the Retro Rallycross Challenge in 2015 created the John Button Memorial Trophy, which is the annual award presented to the Retro Rallycross Driver of the year.